 Suggested article: Eight Fire types you can make in the wild

 - Using a flint and steel.
 Creating sparks with a flint and steel to start a fire may seem like a no-brainer for some, but things are never that simple.
 You must first make sure you have a good quality steel striker and a good sharp edge to your flint.
 You need a downward motion to shave off tiny shards of iron from your steel that combust and hopefully, will ignite your tinder.

 - Move silently.
-Although we now live in an environment controlled by speed and noise, learning to move silently in order to observe the world around you is one of the survival skills often overlooked.
+Although we now live in an environment controlled by speed and noise, learning to move quietly to observe the world around you is one of the survival skills often overlooked.
 If you need to hunt or if you have to travel undetected, you should learn how to move without disturbing the environment around you and attract attention on yourself.

 - Make a snare.
 This is one of the survival skills that our grandparents learned to master.
 It helped them catch small game, but also to get rid of rodents and other pests.
 Start with Youtube videos and practice every time you get the chance.

 - Fishing.
 When it comes to survival skills, fishing is seen mostly as a hobby due to all these modern fishing tools that make life easier for us.
-However, improvised fishing is another thing all together.
-Once you struggle with improvising bait, setting up the line and playing the waiting game, you will truly discover what survival fishing is all about.
+However, improvised fishing is another thing altogether.
+Once you struggle with improvising bait, setting up the line and playing the waiting game, you will indeed discover what survival fishing is all about.

 - Using fish traps.
 While visiting a friend in the UK, I had the pleasure of seeing him build some fish traps, following the know-how he acquired during a survival course.
-As he puts it, using fish traps is a labor intensive method of acquiring fish.
+As he puts it, using fish traps is a labor-intensive method of obtaining fish.
 You need to build the trap, place it in the right spot and wait.
 But on the other hand, you can’t go wrong with this method if you traditional fishing is not for you.